bondagit/aes67-linux-daemon/README.md

 This directory contains the AES67 daemon source code.
 The daemon can be cross-compiled for multiple platforms and implements the following functionalities:

-* communication and configuration with the ALSA RAVENNA/AES67 driver via netlink
+* control and configuration of up to 64 sources and sinks using the ALSA RAVENNA/AES67 driver via netlink
+* session handling and SDP parsing and creation
 * HTTP REST API for control and configuration
-* session handling and SDP parsing and creation
 * SAP discovery protocol implementation
-* IGMP handling for SAP and RTP sessions
+* IGMP handling for SAP, RTP and PTP multicast traffic

 The directory also contains the daemon regression tests in the [tests](daemon/tests) subdirectory.
 To run daemon tests install the ALSA RAVENNA/AES67 kernel module enter the [tests](daemon/tests) subdirectory and run *./daemon-test -l all*